The Top 5 Linux Myths

 Myth 4: Linux Is Obsolete Because It's Old

-Linux is based on UNIX, developed in 1969, but has survived more than 30 years of testing.
+Linux is based on UNIX which was developed in 1969, and has survived more than 30 years of testing.
 It is still being tweaked and improved by the best computer scientists worldwide.
 As you know, Windows 7, 8, 10, 11, and all the rest only ‘live' for a few years before a new system entirely replaces them.

 This is due to either technical problems or planned obsolescence to protect income streams.